 Looking for a new home and not finding what you want?
 Building a home can be very enticing.
-And if your budget allows it, you can get the exact floor plan and finishes you prefer, and everything is brand new.
+And if your budget allows it, you can get the exact floor plan and finishes you prefer.
+Plus, everything is brand new.
 Just make sure you know what to expect before you finance a new construction home.
 A lot of patience is required to navigate the process of finding the right builder, obtaining a construction loan, and having your home built.

 What is a construction loan?

-Construction loans fund the building of a new home as it progresses though the construction process.
-They are usually short-term, and typically range from six to twelve months depending on how long it takes to build your house.
+Construction loans fund the building of a new home as it progresses through the construction process.
+They are usually short-term and typically range from six to twelve months depending on how long it takes to build your house.
 Once you have identified a builder you trust, who has a great reputation for completing projects on time and within budget, you need to know if they offer financing.

 Your builder will be required to submit detailed plans of what it will cost to build your home, segmenting the expected costs into a schedule based on intervals of work.
 The lender will compensate your builder according to the schedule (usually on a monthly basis).
 With most construction loans, the buyer will pay interest only on the money that is drawn out each month.
 You will begin to repay your lender for the bulk of the costs once the home is complete.

 If you want to build a home outside of a builder’s development, you’ll need to take the additional step of securing a lot.
-Land price factors into your overall pre-approved budget, so be sure to add this expense to your construction budget.
+Land price factors into your overall pre-approved budget, so be sure to add this expense to your budget.

 Once construction ends, your loan repayment begins and you will need a way to transition to a longer-term loan, such as a fifteen, or thirty-year mortgage.
 Many home buyers combine their construction loan with the standard mortgage plan upfront, eliminating the need to refinance after construction or have two separate closings.
 This is called a single-close construction loan.
-There are also two-close construction loans that allow more flexibility, but also carry more risk.
+There are also two-close construction loans that allow more flexibility but also carry more risk.

 Single or Two-close Construction Loan?